Ben-Kerman/immersive/doc/series.md

 Immersive generates the filenames for the screenshot and audio clip based on a series ID.
 This is generally automatically generated, however sometimes the generation algorithm results in garbage.
-In that case, or if you want to change the ID of your series for other reasons you can configure them in `immersive-series.conf`.
+In that case, or if you want to change the ID of your series for other reasons, you can configure them in `immersive-series.conf`.

 Each section in the series config represents a series.
 The section name is